Apple’s pushed its iOS 14.4 update to the iPhone SE and the firmware has the potential to help, or hurt, your device’s performance.

 If you’re dealing with bad performance (lag, slow download speeds, etc), take a look at our guide to fixing bad iOS 14 performance.

-If you run into frustrating problems on iOS 14.0.1, you can try downgrading to the previous version of iOS 14.
+If you run into frustrating problems on iOS 14.4, note that you can’t downgrade to the previous version of iOS 14.

-Apple is currently signing on iOS 14.0.1 which means you can drop your iPhone SE’s software back in an attempt to improve performance.
+Apple has stopped signing on iOS 14.3 which means you can no longer drop your iPhone SE’s software back in an attempt to improve performance.